awslabs/aws-iot-device-client/README.md

 ### Sample Fleet Provisioning Template

-Fleet Provisioning template is where user will define all of the resources and their properties which the Device Client will create while provisioning the device.
+Fleet Provisioning template is where you will define all of the resources and their properties which the Device Client will create while provisioning the device.

-User can use AWS IoT console for creating valid Fleet Provisioning Template
+You can navigate to the *AWS IoT console -> Onboard -> Fleet Provisioning* Templates to create a Fleet Provisioning Template.

 ##### Sample Template: